argoproj/argo-cd/docs/developer-guide/running-locally.md

 kubectl -n argocd scale deployment/argocd-redis --replicas 1
 ```

-## Run your own ArgoCD images on your cluster
+## Run your own Argo CD images on your cluster

 For your final tests, it might be necessary to build your own images and run them in your development cluster.